 I waited a week to see if the buzz from our excursion to the Star Trek Original Series Set Tour would wear off.
 Nope.
-Still there, and it renews itself every single time I look at photos of our excursion.
+Still there, and it renews itself every single time I look at photos of our little field trip.

 For those tuning in late, last weekend (May 5-7), my writing partner and hetero life mate, Kevin Dilmore, and I traveled to scenic Ticonderoga, New York.
 I’d never visited that area of the state before, and it is as beautiful as advertised.
 I can definitely see a return trip to that part of the country, ideally as part of a road trip which would take me up into the New England region and other places I’ve never visited (looking at you, Boston, etc.).

 So, Kevin and I joined fellow Star Trek word makers Keith R. A. DeCandido, Michael Jan Friedman, Dave Galanter, David R. George III, Bob Greenberger, Glenn Hauman, Bill Leisner, David Mack, Scott Pearson, and Aaron Rosenberg for what ended up being something very special.
 Wanna see?

 Along with our fellow Star Trek word pushers and (in some cases) spouses, friends, and/or significant others, we all took in this one-of-a-kind trip into an odd combination of fantasy and time travel.
 Unlike traveling exhibits or the gone but not forgotten Star Trek: The Experience attraction in Las Vegas, this tour’s mission isn’t to make you feel like you’re on an actual Star Trek ship like the Enterprise.
 Instead, tour creator and owner James Cawley along with a small army of dedicated fans seek to send visitors back to the Desilu soundstages of 1966, at the time of the original Star Trek‘s production.